jakewvincent/mkdnflow.nvim/README.md

     -- reached the beginning during a backwards search). wrap_to_beginning = false,
     wrap_to_end = false,

     -- Type: string.
 This is the path where mkdnflow will look for a .bib file --     when acting upon markdown citations.
     default_bib_path = '',

     -- Type: boolean.
+A value of 'false' will prevent any messages from being -- printed to the area below the status line (except for important compa- -- tibility warnings about breaking changes)
+    silent = false,

+    -- Type: boolean.
 Use mapping table (see '❕Commands and default mappings').
     -- 'false' disables mappings and prevents user from modifying mappings via -- the 'mappings' table.
     use_mappings_table = true,

     -- Type: table.
 Keys should be the names of commands (see :h Mkdnflow-comma- -- nds for a list), and values should be strings indicating the key mapping. mappings = {